F5Networks/f5-telemetry-streaming/docs/advanced-options.rst

 Advanced Options
 ----------------

-This section describes additional options that you may want to configure once you are used to using Telemetry Streaming.
+This section describes additional options that you may want to configure once you comfortable to using Telemetry Streaming.

 +-----------------------------+--------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+